romanlutz/icarus/README.md

 \[[BibTex](http://www.ee.ucl.ac.uk/~lsaino/publications/icarus-simutools14.bib)\]

 Otherwise, please browse the source code.
 It is very well documented and easy to understand.

-### Modelling tools
-Icarus provides utilities for modelling the performance of caches and work with traffic traces.
-The code is included in the `icarus.tools` package.
-These tools are described in detail in [this paper](http://www.ee.ucl.ac.uk/~lsaino/publications/icarus-simutools14.pdf).

 ### Run tests
 To run the unit test cases you can use the `test.py` script located in the directory of